 She has made numerous recordings, including albums dedicated to Scarlatti and Pergolesi (released by Sony); works by Rossini including Stabat Mater, Petite messe solennelle, Giovanna D’Arco, two editions of Tancredi, Bianca e Falliero, Adelaide di Borgogna, Sigismondo, and Il viaggio a Reims; Bellini (two editions of Norma); Mayr and Meyerbeer (respectively Ginevra di Scozia and Margherita d’Anjou); as well as Verdi’s Requiem (a celebrated recording with Claudio Abbado and the Berliner Philharmoniker) and the monumental Les Troyens by Berlioz, conducted by Valery Gergiev.

-More recently, Daniela Barcellona has embodied Arsace in Semiramide at the Bayerische Staatsoper, Leonor in La favorite at the Gran Teatre del Liceu in Barcelona, Mrs Quickly in Falstaff at the Staatsoper Berlin and Amneris in Aida at the NCPA Opera in Beijing; she made her debut in La Gioconda at the Deutsche Oper Berlin.
-She has also sung in Rossini’s Stabat Mater with the the Bucharest Radio Chamber Orchestra led by Toufic Maatouk at the Baalbeck Festival.
-In the near future, she will play in the Petite messe solennelle at the Rossini Opera Festival for the 150th anniversary of the composer’s death, the opening concert of the Donizetti Opera 2018 festival, Verdi’s Requiem with Konzerthausorchester in Berlin and with the Chicago Symphony Orchestra conducted by Riccardo Muti.
+Daniela Barcellona more recently portrayed Arsace in Semiramide at the Bavarian State Opera, Léonor in La favorite at the Gran Teatre del Liceu in Barcelona, Mrs Quickly in Falstaff at the Staatsoper Berlin and Amneris in Aida at the NCPA Opera in Beijing; she made her debut in La Gioconda at the Deutsche Oper Berlin.
+She also has been soloist in Rossini’s Stabat mater at the Baalbeck International Festival in Lebanon, the Petite messe solennelle at the Rossini Opera Festival marking the 150th anniversary of the composer’s death, the opening concert of the Donizetti Opera 2018 festival, Verdi’s Requiem with Konzerthausorchester Berlin led by Juraj Valčuha and with the Chicago Symphony Orchestra conducted by Riccardo Muti.
 Future appearances include: Semiramide in Bilbao, Falstaff in Madrid e Cavalleria rusticana in Turin.

 In April 2018 Daniela Barcellona and Joyce DiDonato wonthe “Laurence Olivier Award” for their performance in Semiramide at the Royal Opera House (“Outstanding Achievement in Opera”).